Zulu-Inuoe/jzon/README.md

 }
 ```

-`coerced-fields` should a list of 'fields', which are two (or three) element lists of the form:
+`jzon:coerced-fields` should a list of 'fields', which are two (or three) element lists of the form:

 ``` common-lisp
 (name value &optional type)
 ```

-The `name` can be any suitable key name.
+* `name` can be any suitable key name.
 In particular, integers are allowed coerced to their decimal string representation.

-The `value` can be any value - it'll be coerced if necessary.
+* `value` can be any value - it'll be coerced if necessary.

-The `type` is used as `:type` above, in order to resolve ambiguities with `nil`.
+* `type` is used as `:type` above, in order to resolve ambiguities with `nil`.

-##### Including only some slots
+### Example: Including only some slots

-If the default `coerced-fields` gives you most of what you want, you can exclude/rename/add fields by specializing an `:around` method as follows:
+If the default `jzon:coerced-fields` gives you most of what you want, you can exclude/rename/add fields by specializing an `:around` method as follows:

 ``` common-lisp
 (defmethod jzon:coerced-fields :around ((coordinate coordinate))